edmochan/thrive-mentorship/students/internship_timeline.md

 - Use your mentor and faculty advisor for feedback
 - Update your GitHub, LinkedIn, and other materials regularly (semester breaks are a great time!)
 - Stay positive and persistent
+- Keep a list of every job you apply to help yourself stay organized.
+Make your own list or use the [THRIVE Job tracker](https://github.com/user-attachments/files/32165353/THRIVE.Job.and.Networking.Tracker.xlsx) to keep the details straight.